 - Hover to play – When the user hovers over the video ad, then only it starts playing.

-How in-banner video ads are different from in-stream, in-article or in-feed video ads?
-Currently, there are two types of video ads available in the market – in-stream and out-stream.
+How in-banner video ads are different from in-stream, in-article, or in-feed video ads?
+Currently, there are two types of video ads for publishers available in the market – in-stream and out-stream.

 An in-stream video ad is an ad that is played inside a video player and is basically of three types – pre-roll, post-roll, and mid-roll.
 For an in-stream video ad, a publisher should have video content to play the video ads along with it.

 On the other hand, an out-stream video ad is played within the article on a web page.
 Unlike in-stream video ads, out-stream ads don’t require video content and can be played independently.
 But they do require a video player as in-stream ads.
-Based on the placement of an out-stream ad, out-stream ads are divided into in-article and in-feed video ads.
+Based on the placement, out-stream ads are divided into in-article and in-feed video ads.

 Compared to in-stream and out-stream video ads, in-banner video ads don’t require a player and video content as well.
 The videos or GIFs are provided by the advertisers, and such ads are displayed over banner ad slots.